 Be it inside your home or outside, the air is drier in winter.
 And as a result, water evaporates from your body easily.
 Hence, you need to keep your skin hydrated.
-An easy way to keep it hydrated is by drinking lots of water.
-Though you might not feel as thirsty during winters as the other seasons, you need to maintain your regular water intake.
 You can also install a humidifier to manage the moisture level in your home.
 This will certainly keep your skin happy.

 3. Choose Skin Care Products Wisely

 What kept your skin happy during summers can make it sad during winters.
 And that’s why you need to change your skin care products accordingly.
 The key to healthy and glowing winter skin is using mild skin care products.
 Choose cleansers that contain moisturizers to avoid stripping your skin of its natural moisture barrier.
 If you have acne or breakouts, use products containing ceramides, hyaluronic acid, hydration serums, and glycerin to help in repairing the moisture barrier of your skin.

 Avoid masks and peels, astringent lotions, and any product that contains alcohol as they make your skin dry during the winter.